bacpop/PopPUNK/docs/options.rst

                            Directory containing model to use for assigning queries to clusters [default = reference database directory]
+     --previous-clustering PREVIOUS_CLUSTERING
+                           Directory containing previous cluster definitions and
+                           network [default = use that in the directory containing the model]
+     --core-only           Use a core-distance only model for assigning queries [default = False]
+     --accessory-only      Use an accessory-distance only model for assigning queries [default = False]

    Further analysis options:
      --microreact          Generate output files for microreact visualisation